Hybrid Memory Cube (HMC) & Controller IP

-Pico Computing’s innovative HMC controller IP—designed specifically for, and in collaboration with, Micron—provides tremendous benefits to memory-bound applications, and particularly those that require high bandwidth and fast random access.
+Pico Computing’s innovative HMC controller IP provides tremendous benefits to memory-bound applications, and particularly those that require high bandwidth and fast random access.

-The HMC’s current 15Gb/s interface yields bi-directional bandwidth of up to 240GB/s, and increasing with future generations of the HMC technology.
-When integrated into Pico Computing’s computing platform, the result is exceptionally high memory bandwidth and outstanding performance/Watt in a small but modular and highly scalable package (HMC devices operate at least 15 times faster than DDR3 and consume up to 70% less energy).
-And because Pico Computing’s HMC IP was engineered for designers familiar with DDR3 memory, it’s easy to use.
+The HMC’s 15Gb/s interface yields bi-directional bandwidth of up to 240GB/s, and increasing with future generations of the HMC technology.
+When integrated into Pico Computing’s HPC platform, the result is exceptionally high bandwidth and outstanding performance/Watt in a small but modular and highly scalable package (HMC devices operate at least 15 times faster than DDR3 and consume up to 70% less energy).
+And because our HMC IP was engineered for designers familiar with DDR3 memory, it’s easy to use.

 Pico Computing’s high-performance solutions dramatically accelerate bioinformatics and other graph-structured data algorithms with 100 to >1,000X speedups.
-But when those applications require large amounts of memory, performance hits a wall.
+But when those applications require large amounts of memory—particularly random access memory—performance hits a wall.
 The HMC architecture changes that equation, effectively knocking down the memory wall.
-When managed by Pico Computing’s powerful HMC Controller IP, the technology enables a huge leap forward for high-performance computing, opening up new applications, markets, and business models.
+When managed by our powerful HMC Controller IP, the technology enables a huge leap forward for high-performance computing, opening up new applications, markets, and business models.

 Pico Computing was the first to deliver a working HMC system, introducing the technology with Micron at SC’13 in November, 2013.
-Demonstrated in Pico Computing’s PCI Express-based EX-800 board, the groundbreaking FPGA/HMC combination was quickly hailed as the world’s most powerful blade server.
-The EX-800 allows for either two- or four-link HMC configurations, and provides massive FPGA fabric capacity for systems development and prototyping.
+Demonstrated in the PCI Express-based SB-801 board, the groundbreaking FPGA/HMC combination was quickly hailed as the world’s most powerful blade server.
+The SB-801 allows for either two- or four-link HMC configurations, and provides massive FPGA fabric capacity for systems development and prototyping.

 HMC Controller—Have it Your Way

-FPGA: Pico Computing’s HMC controller IP, easily embedded in the fabric of advanced FPGAs, creates an extremely efficient and flexible system solution that enables both HMC and FPGA devices to perform at their highest levels.
+FPGA: Pico Computing’s HMC controller IP, easily embedded in the fabric of advanced Altera or Xilinx FPGAs, creates an extremely efficient and flexible system solution that enables both HMC and FPGA devices to perform at their highest levels.

 ASIC: The HMC Controller IP is available as RTL for integration into ASIC designs.